kristarking/tooling-project/README.md

 **Accounts**

 You need an active Azure account with a valid subscription.
-This project creates resources that cost money — AKS, ACR, Load Balancer, storage.
+AKS, ACR, Load Balancer, storage.
 Tear things down when you are done if you are not actively using them.

 You need a GitHub account with this repo forked or cloned into your own space.
 The CI/CD pipeline runs on GitHub Actions and requires secrets to be added to your repo settings before it will work.

 You need a Cloudflare account.
 The free plan is enough for everything this project does.
-Your domain must be using Cloudflare's nameservers — this is non-negotiable because both the TLS certificate issuance (DNS-01) and the Cloudflare Tunnel depend on it.
+Your domain must be using Cloudflare's nameservers, this is non-negotiable because both the TLS certificate issuance (DNS-01) and the Cloudflare Tunnel depend on it.

 **Local Tools**